matteo-pacini/Darwinix/README.md

 This command will create the necessary VM files locally if they are not found (e.g., EFI, EFI varstore, disk, etc.) and then start the VM.

+**Note**: On first run, the EFI firmware files will be automatically downloaded from [edk2-nightly](https://retrage.github.io/edk2-nightly/).
+An internet connection is required for the initial setup.

 Futher arguments passed to the command invocation are sent to `qemu-system-aarch64` directly, i.e.:

 ```